wwoast/constantina/docs/SECURITY.md

 is labelled "current" and the other is labelled "last".

-Each signing and encryption key has a *two-day validity period* by default, and is sunsetted after one day.
-Sunsetting is where existing older tokens are still valid, but the key is no longer used for encrypting or signing new tokens.
+Each signing and encryption key has a *two-day validity period* by default, and is *sunsetted* after one day.
+Sunsetting is where existing older tokens are still valid, but their key is no longer used for encrypting or signing new tokens.
 The validity and sunsetting timeframes are configurable in the `key_settings` section of `shadow.ini`.

 Each instance of Constantina has an opaque *instance ID* that it adds to the name of the